My favorite musical

 I'll admit it's been a while since I've studied philosophy, but the show's themes remind me of existentialist thinking.
 At its core, existentialism is a movement that posits "existence precedes essence" - that people are born without a predetermined purpose and must create their own meaning in an absurd universe.

 The helperbots are literally programmed with a purpose, but once that purpose is revealed to be obsolete they must define their own.
-This leads them to both joy and suffering, but as Oliver's choice to retain his memories demonstrates, the journey itself is what's worthwhile even when you know it's fleeting.
+And as Oliver's choice to retain his memories demonstrates, the journey itself is what's worthwhile even when you know it's fleeting.

-For a long time I struggled with relationships because I knew they would one day end in tragedy.
-Why bother with love knowing that?
-It took a lot of personal growth for me to overcome this thought and choose to be happy with the present, despite its transience.
+For a long time I struggled with relationships because I knew they would one day end.
+Why bother?
+Would it not be easier to simply withdraw and not love at all?
+It took a lot of personal growth for me to ultimately overcome this paralysis and put my feelings out there, despite the inevitable pain.

-Oliver's decision got me emotionally worked up because it speaks to the difficult choice we make every day as we proceed in an increasingly absurd world filled with unlimited information and painfully limited capability.
+Oliver's decision gets me emotionally worked up because it speaks to the difficult choice we make every day to proceed in an increasingly complicated world, filled with unlimited information yet painfully limited capability.

 Oh and it's a super cute demonstration of love & devotion.
-I'm pretty sure that's what made everyone else cry, probably not French philosophy.
+I'm pretty sure that's what makes everyone else cry, probably not French philosophy.

 Art must be found

 Watching Maybe Happy Ending reminds me how important it is to seek out art.
-As my blogposts suggest, I often focus too much on feeding my brain and not my soul, which I'm still working on.
+As my blogposts suggest, I often focus too much on feeding my brain and not my soul.
+This musical speaks to me in a way reading Jean-Paul Sartre never could.

 Anyway, I hope you get a chance to watch it in person and enjoy it as much as I do!